aDotInTheVoid/site/content/posts/rustdoc-json-2022.md

 ## Correctness Fixes

 The final change for 2022 was the vast, vast number of bug fixes [^fix_pr].
-The fact that we we able to make so many fixes is a testament to how many users are reporting issues.
-This is mainly driven by tools that make use rustdoc-json, and in paticular cargo-public-api and cargo-semver-checks have driven alot more eyes towards the code.
+The fact that we were able to make so many fixes is a testament to how many users are reporting issues.
+This is mainly driven by tools that make use rustdoc-json, and in paticular cargo-public-api and cargo-semver-checks have driven a lot more eyes towards the code.

-The other major source of bugs reports was running with [crater](https://github.com/rust-lang/rust/issues/99919), which while it can only find assertion failures, makes up for this with sheer volume.
+The other major source of bug reports was running with [crater](https://github.com/rust-lang/rust/issues/99919), which while it can only find assertion failures, makes up for this with sheer volume.
 One thing I want to look into next year is running the `jsondoclint` tool in crater, so it can catch missing IDs, instead of just internal assertions failing.

 [^fix_pr]:
     [#92860](https://github.com/rust-lang/rust/pull/92860/)